 - 14. Through the Declaration Assessment Team (DAT), the Secretariat has continued to address the shortcomings in the Syrian Arab Republic's initial declaration. - 15.
-Prior to the change of Government in the Syrian Arab Republic, the total number of outstanding issues reported by the Secretariat since 2014 stood at 26.
+Prior to the change of government in the Syrian Arab Republic, the total number of outstanding issues reported by the Secretariat since 2014 stood at 26.
 Of these, seven had been resolved while 19 remained unresolved.
 The substance of the 19 outstanding issues remained a serious concern to the Secretariat as it involved large quantities of potentially undeclared or unverified chemical warfare agents and chemical munitions.
 In addition to this, the Syrian Arab Republic had yet to complete all of the measures specified in paragraph 5 of the Council decision adopted on 9 July 2020 (EC-94/DEC.2). - 16.
-During the reporting period, the Secretariat and the Syrian caretaker authorities continued their ongoing engagement.
-The DAT continued to gather and receive information from open and other sources regarding the Syrian chemical weapons programme and locations that may have housed chemical materials or declarable activities.
-The DAT has also worked on prioritising its future activities in the Syrian Arab Republic. - 17.
-On 10 March 2025, the Secretariat informed the Syrian caretaker authorities, through the Permanent Representation of Qatar to the OPCW as acting on behalf of the Syrian Arab Republic, of the Secretariat's intention to deploy an OPCW team to the Syrian Arab Republic in mid-March 2025.
+During the reporting period, the Secretariat and the Syrian interim authorities continued their ongoing engagement.
+As previously reported, the Secretariat deployed a team of experts to the Syrian Arab Republic from 12 to 21 March 2025.
+The Secretariat's team and the Syrian interim authorities commenced discussions aimed at establishing an adaptive and sustained presence of the OPCW Mission in the Syrian Arab Republic, including necessary administrative, logistical, and security arrangements.
+The Syrian interim authorities extended all possible support and cooperation at short notice, which included issuance of visas, unfettered access to locations and personnel, and security escorts for field activities.

-EC-109/DG.2 page 4
+EC-109/DG.3 page 4